Lead poisoning: Reference levels

-The current reference range for acceptable blood lead concentrations in healthy persons without excessive exposure to environmental sources of lead is less than 3.5 µg/dL for children.
-It was less than 25 µg/dL for adults.
-Previous to 2012 the value for children was 10 (µg/dl).
-Lead-exposed workers in the U.S. are required to be removed from work when their level is greater than 50 µg/dL if they do construction and otherwise greater than 60 µg/dL.
+The current reference range for acceptable blood lead concentrations in healthy persons without excessive exposure to environmental sources of lead is less than 3.5 μg/dL for children.
+It was less than 25 μg/dL for adults.
+Previous to 2012, the value for children was 10 (μg/dL).
+Lead-exposed workers in the US are required to be removed from work when their level is greater than 50 μg/dL if they do construction and otherwise greater than 60 μg/dL.

-In 2015, US HHS/CDC/NIOSH designated 5 µg/dL (five micrograms per deciliter) of whole blood, in a venous blood sample, as the reference blood lead level for adults.
-An elevated BLL is defined as a BLL ≥5 µg/dL.
-This case definition is used by the ABLES program, the Council of State and Territorial Epidemiologists (CSTE), and CDC's National Notifiable Diseases Surveillance System (NNDSS).
-Previously (i.e. from 2009 until November 2015), the case definition for an elevated BLL was a BLL ≥10 µg/dL.
-The U.S. national BLL geometric mean among adults was 1.2 μg/dL in 2009–2010.
+In 2015, the US Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC), and National Institute for Occupational Safety and Health (NIOSH) designated 5 μg/dL (five micrograms per deciliter) of whole blood, in a venous blood sample, as the reference blood lead level for adults.
+An elevated blood lead level (BLL) is defined as a BLL ≥5 μg/dL.
+This case definition is used by the Adult Blood Lead Epidemiology and Surveillance (ABLES) program, the Council of State and Territorial Epidemiologists (CSTE), and the CDC's National Notifiable Diseases Surveillance System (NNDSS).
+Previously (i.e., from 2009 until November 2015), the case definition for an elevated BLL was a BLL ≥10 μg/dL.
+The US national BLL geometric mean among adults was 1.2 μg/dL in 2009–2010.

-Blood lead concentrations in poisoning victims have ranged from 30 to 80 µg/dL in children exposed to lead paint in older houses, 77–104 µg/dL in persons working with pottery glazes, 90–137 µg/dL in individuals consuming contaminated herbal medicines, 109–139 µg/dL in indoor shooting range instructors and as high as 330 µg/dL in those drinking fruit juices from glazed earthenware containers.
+Blood lead concentrations in poisoning victims have ranged from 30 to 80 μg/dL in children exposed to lead paint in older houses, 77–104 μg/dL in persons working with pottery glazes, 90–137 μg/dL in individuals consuming contaminated herbal medicines, 109–139 μg/dL in indoor shooting range instructors and as high as 330 μg/dL in those drinking fruit juices from glazed earthenware containers.

 Prevention

-In most cases, lead poisoning is preventable by avoiding exposure to lead.
-Prevention strategies can be divided into individual (measures taken by a family), preventive medicine (identifying and intervening with high-risk individuals), and public health (reducing risk on a population level).
+Prevention for lead poisoning can be divided into primary, secondary, and tertiary prevention methods.

+Primary prevention

+Primary prevention of lead poisoning aims to address the root cause of the problem before any adverse health outcomes occur.
+This can be achieved through an attempt to remove the sources of lead poisoning (either by government, corporations, or individuals) or by educating individuals and communities about lead exposure, its sources, and its health impacts which can help prevent lead poisoning from happening in the first place.